Gay Vietnam Travel

 Southern Vietnam offers a lot of diversity.
 Stylish, fun-loving Ho Chi Minh City (Saigon) is the country's economic capital.
 From there you can visit the sleepy French hill station town of Dalat and enjoy a year 'round tropical Mui Ne beach resort near Phan Thiet.

 Purple Dragon offers all-inclusive vacation programs and unique side trips designed to help first-time visitors get acquainted with incredible Vietnam and help return guests peel back the layers of places they want to see again.
 Creating the perfect adventure could not be easier!
-Our packages are all modular.
-Choose a destination and arrive any day.
+Choose your destinations and arrive any day.
 Add any extra sightseeing you like and your trip is tailor-made to suit your own schedule, tastes and budget.
-Your private tour includes personal guides, so you'll never be herded around on a bus with 40 strangers.
-Although we have already chosen the optimum amount of time to visit each place, you can extend your stay in any of our destinations.
-We use only LGBT-friendly hotels, of course, so you will not be subjected to scrutiny at the reception desk during your vacation in Vietnam.
+Your private tour includes personal guides, private transportation and gay-friendly hotels.

 It is easy to spend two weeks or more exploring Vietnam.
 If you have a week or less, however, and have never visited Vietnam, combining Saigon, Hanoi and Halong Bay is the best way to see and do the most.

 There are one or two gay tour companies in Vietnam and we are often asked to compare our services to theirs.
-We live and work every day in Vietnam, just as they do and we all specialize in LGBT visitors.
+We live and work every day in Vietnam, just as they do and we all specialize in LGBTQ visitors.
 Similarities end there.
 Our guides are highly experienced and licensed.
-They often use amateurs who have little or no experience, as well as guides we have terminated for very good reasons.
+The others often use amateurs who have little or no experience as well as guides we parted company with for very good reasons.
 They cut corners to make their prices cheaper, while we constantly fine tune what we do to make it better.
-Unlike Purple Dragon, they dabble in prostitution.
+Unlike Purple Dragon, some dabble in prostitution.
 Perhaps the most important difference is that Purple Dragon is owned and managed by Westerners who have a far higher standard for quality and efficiency.
-We have nearly 15 years experience with gay visitors to Vietnam and we think Purple Dragon is your best possible option.
+We have more than 19 years experience with gay visitors to Vietnam and we think Purple Dragon is your best possible option.

 Convenient Modular Packages